joedono/House-of-Z/player-characters.md

 ## Brian
 Ardin - Male Firbolg Warlock

 Once a member of a firbolg clan living a peaceful, quiet life as shepherds of the forest, all of that changed in one night for Ardin.
 Death and destruction swooped down from the skies as a dragon burned through his village while he was off exploring the forest.
+The tribe had been guarding the skull of an ancient dragon, maybe that's what it wanted.
 Returning home to find nothing left, despair riddled his mind, leaving him wandering for days until exhaustion and starvation brought him to death's door.
 Mielikki (Goddess of the Forest) looked upon this child of the forest and sent a unicorn to save him, the same entity to which he bound himself in becoming a warlock.

 Ardin came into town, was looking around the market for something to eat, bumped into one of a less than accepting guards causing him to spill his breakfast, which prompted said guard and his two like minded partners to start harassing him and throwing him into jail for stealing.